Background Image

 At our annual Native Plant Sale, you can purchase a variety of native flowers, ferns, forbs and grasses.

-In addition, our annual OAKtober Celebration: Tree & Shrub Sale takes place in October at Ryerson Conservation Area in Riverwoods.
+In addition, our annual OAKtober Celebration: Tree & Shrub Sale takes place in October at Independence Grove in Libertyville.
 Select the perfect native shrub or tree for your yard at our sale.
 Join us for nature-themed activities and guided tours of the autumnal woodland.
 Fall is a great time to plant native trees and shrubs!

 Healthy Hedges